-You can use both the HOBOmobile app and HOBOware software with this logger.
+You can use both the app and HOBOware software with this logger.
 The following sections provide an overview for using the logger with both programs.
-You can switch back and forth between the two programs (for example, configure the logger in HOBOware, and read it out in HOBOmobile).
-However, you can only connect to one program at a time.
-If you attempt to use HOBOmobile while the logger is connected to HOBOware, a message appears in HOBOmobile indicating a live USB session is underway.
-If you attempt to use the logger in HOBOware while it is connected to HOBOmobile, the device will not be found.
-If you want to connect to HOBOmobile after using the logger with HOBOware, you will need to disconnect the USB cable once you are done with HOBOware.
+You can switch back and forth between the two programs (for example, configure the logger in HOBOware, and download its data in the app).
+However, you can connect to only one program at a time.
+You cannot use the app with the logger while it is connected to HOBOware.
+If you attempt to use the logger in HOBOware while it is connected to the app, the device will not be found.
+If you want to connect to the app after using the logger with HOBOware, you must disconnect the USB cable once you are done with HOBOware.

-Getting Started with HOBOmobile
+Getting Started with HOBOconnect

-These steps provide an overview of setting up the logger with HOBOmobile.
-For complete details, see the HOBOmobile User's Guide.
+These steps provide an overview of setting up the logger with the HOBOconnect app.

-- Go to the App Store® or Google PlayTM and download HOBOmobile to your phone or tablet. - 2.
-Open HOBOmobile and enable Bluetooth in your device settings if prompted. - Tap HOBOs and then tap the logger in the In Range list to connect to it.
-If the logger does not appear in the list, follow these tips for connecting: - Make sure the logger is within range of your mobile device.
-The range for successful wireless communication is approximately 30.5 m (100 ft) with full line-of-sight. - If your device can connect to the logger intermittently or loses its connection, move closer to the logger, within sight if possible. - If the logger appears in the In Range list, but you cannot connect to it, close HOBOmobile and power cycle the mobile device.
-This forces the previous Bluetooth connection to close.
+- Download HOBOconnect to a phone or tablet from the App Store® or Google PlayTM. - Download the app to a Windows computer from www.onsetcomp.com/products/software/hoboconnect. - 2.
+Open the app and enable Bluetooth in your device settings if prompted. - 3.
+Tap Devices and then tap the logger tile in the app to connect to the logger. - If the logger does not appear or if it is having trouble connecting, follow these tips: - Make sure the logger is within range of your mobile device or computer.
+The range for successful wireless communication is approximately 30.5 m (100 ft) with full line-of-sight. - If your device can connect to the logger intermittently or loses its connection, move closer to the logger, within sight if possible.

-4. Once connected, tap Configure.

-- Choose your logger settings in the Configure screen.
+- If the logger appears in the app, but you cannot connect to it, close the app and then power down your device to force the previous Bluetooth connection to close. - 4.
+Once connected, tap Configure & Start. - Specify your logger configuration settings.
 See Choosing Logger Settings for details on the available settings. - 6.
-Tap the CO2 sensor and select manual and/or auto calibration (both are selected by default).
-Select Altitute Compensation and enter the altitude above or below sea level.
-Tap Done.
-See Calibrating the Logger for more details on calibration settings.
+Tap the CO2 sensor and select manual and/or auto calibration.
+Select Altitude Compensation and enter the altitude above or below sea level.
+Tap Save.
+See Calibrating the Logger for more details on calibration settings. - Tap Start to save the configuration settings and begin logging.